-If you like organizing like I do then you’ve probably seen them, you know those small dollar tree containers that come in different colors and sizes.
-They always pop up on Pinterest and youtube videos from guru organizers.
+If you like the dollar tree and all their organizers like I do then you’ve probably seen them.
+You know, those small dollar tree containers that come in different colors and sizes.
+The one’s that seem to always sell out before your very eyes!

 So I figured why not share how I put these containers to work and maybe give you some ideas how you can use them in your home too.